 (b) Ownership of Party A Services.
 Subject to the rights granted in this Agreement, Party A retains all right, title and interest in and to the Party A Service, and Customer acknowledges that it neither owns nor acquires any additional rights in and to the foregoing not expressly granted by this Agreement or any licenses to the software used to provide the Party A Services.
 Customer further acknowledges that Party A retains the right to use the foregoing for any purpose in Party A's sole discretion.
+Customer shall not use any data or intellectual property rights belonging to Party A to train, fine-tune, or improve AI models without Party A's explicit prior written approval.